AidenJastrzembski/AidenJastrzembski/README.md

 ### **Computer Science and Mathematics Dual Major**

 I am currently an intern for Atomic Industries, whilest also Dual Majoring in Computer Science and Pure Mathematics.
 In my computer science career, I have worked on many projects in personal as well as real world scenarios.
-This has included but is not limited to building and automating Internal ERP Systems, and building scalable Email Automation systems.
+I have extensive experience with front end development, and am extremely strong in React and Typescript.
+I have worked on internal ERP systems, email systems, and automation for finances.
 In my mathematical career, I specialized in Group Theory and Topology, with a personal interest in Moving Least Squares.
 I also love Ring Theory, and Abstract Algebra/Topology as a whole.
 Feel free to contact me at aidenjastrzembski@gmail.com.

 #